mikeswhitney33/fluids/README.md

-# fluids
+# Graphics
-An implementation of fluid simulation
+An implementation of a graphics engine and various applications using said engine.